 The Samaritan Woman sees in an instant how much time she has wasted on a terrible lifestyle when she could have had this living water the entire time.
 This woman feels the bondages of her now past life beginning to fall away as she considers this new life she is about to traverse.
 Her encounter with her new husband, JESUS, is the single thing that can change EVERYTHING.

-The Samaritan Woman went her way without the well’s water she already drew.
+The Samaritan Woman went her way without the well’s water she came for.
 It was more important to spread the good news of the Messiah – the one that told her everything she ever did.
 She didn’t seem to flinch when she realized not just who He is but what He knew about her; she didn’t seem embarrassed or pained by it, only FREEDOM!
 What a perfect example of Salvation!
 We feel the bondage of sin fall away and could almost walk on air!
-And instantly she wants to tell everyone, as it should be.
+And instantly she wants to tell everyone, as it should be!

 Broken hard living people don’t think they can be forgiven for all they have done whether it is drugs, alcohol, sex outside of marriage, abortion, theft, prison, etc. ANYTHING outside of God is SIN.
 God knows we are humans given free will by Him; seem ironic?
 God’s decision to give us free will also came with a Savior to save us from the ‘free will’ decisions we will ultimately make that can destroy us.